MontanaFlossCo/Flint-Documentation/1.0/guides/routes.md

 Most apps need to handle some URLs, whether for e-mail sign-in confirmations, deep linking or custom workflow URL schemes.

 Flint’s Routes feature makes it easy to implement these.
 You have only two steps to carry out in code.
+What it will do is take a URL like:

+`my-app://send?tweet=Hello%20World`

+…and route that to the appropriate Action in your app, pull out the information from the URL to create an instance of the `InputType` required for the Action, and then perform the action for you.

-Routes can work automatically behind the scenes with the [Activities](activities.md) feature so that you get `NSUserActivity` support for free.
+Routes can also work automatically behind the scenes with the [Activities](activities.md) feature so that you get `NSUserActivity` support for free.

 ## Declaring the URL routes for your Feature’s actions